 ‘Competitions take place as trials at school and culminate in an excursion to the Sydney Royal Easter Show to compete against schools across NSW.
 They cater for all schools in metropolitan, regional or rural areas – regardless of school size and resources.
 All Competitions offer FREE entry for schools’.

-Key Dates & Schedule are found here [still to be posted].
-They run from August of one year to the Show held over the Easter period in the following year.
+Key Dates & Schedule are found via the individual competition links on the above page, then click on the Key dates & Schedule in the top menu.
+Competitions open in November of one year for the Show held over the Easter period in the following year.

 ‘If you’re a student in Year 7–12, we want you to think outside the box and develop creative products that highlight the value of tax and/or super in the community.
 You can be as creative as you like - some examples include : Write It - short stories, a script or a marketing proposal; Make It - artworks, comic strips, songs or a prototype of an app or game; Film It - videos, skits or music clips’.